Operating expense ratio: Protect profitability and your financial fitness

 The OER should be used in conjunction with other ratios to properly assess overall financial health.
 Work with your lender and accountant to determine the suggested ratios for your specific industry and be sure to understand them according to your own strategy and the risks facing your own operation.

 Are you comfortable using financial statements to better manage your operation?
-A good place to start is your accountant or an FCC Relationship Manager.
+A good place to start is your accountant, an FCC Relationship Manager or the free online course series, Manage Your Farm Finances.

 Article by: Amanda Norris, Senior Economist